Summary of the RPHF Solid Waste District

 Solid Waste Management Goals

-Reduce and/or recycle at least 50 percent of the total waste generation by the year 2000.
+Reduce and/or recycle at least 25% of the residential/ commercial solid

 Provide informational and technical assistance on source reduction.

 Provide informational and technical assistance on recycling, reuse, and composting opportunities.

-Develop strategies managing scrap tires and household hazardous wastes.
+Develop strategies for scrap tires, yard waste, lead-acid batteries and household

 Prepare a market development strategy (optional).

 In order to meet the above goals the district must document an array of measurements, evaluations and inventories.
 There is a great deal of information gathered, analysis and projections made to be written in a Plan (Goal #6).
 This Plan, covering at least 15 years, is updated and approved by Ohio EPA every five years.
 Ohio EPA approved the Fifth Revision of the RPHF Solid Waste Plan on July 12, 2018.
 Work on the next revision will have Ohio EPA approval by January 12, 2024.

 The 15 year projections include population, waste generation, composition of the waste stream, landfill capacities and waste reduction percentages.
 The Plan must also include detailed strategies demonstrating compliances with the goals listed above and the mechanism(s) to fund implementation of the Plan once approved.